 Program: My Classic Americana:"At times [Francis] got us clapping along in such good spirits, we might as well be at the Albert Hall Proms.
 The young Englishman.. is a great hit with our audience, bringing just the right touch of knowing wit, uncomplicated musicality, good spirits and schoolboy snark to the proceedings." "[He is] the sort of conductor whose gestures a listener can read intuitively.
 His body makes a movement - and something audible happens.
 [He] moves with the music in an unbuttoned way, at high energy, as a good dancer would. ..it is abundantly clear that Francis "gets it - and us."
 Berkshire Review, San Francisco Symphony

-He has also debuted with the New York and Royal Philharmonic, the symphonies of Houston, Seattle, Milwaukee, Quebec, Vancouver and will in 2014/2015 conduct return engagements with the BBC National Orchestra of Wales, RTÉ National Symphony of Ireland, the Dresden Philharmonic, and the symphonies of Oregon, Cincinnati, Ottawa, New World, and Pittsburgh.
-His European engagements have included the London Symphony Orchestra, English Chamber Orchestra, Orchestre de Chambre de Lausanne, Orquesta Sinfónica de RTVE Madrid, Helsinki Philharmonic, the Mariinsky Orchestra, Orchestre Philharmonique de Monte-Carlo, and Stuttgart Radio Symphony.
-In Asia, Maestro Francis has worked with Japan Philharmonic, Tokyo Symphony, Hong Kong Philharmonic, and National Taiwan Symphony with upcoming returns to the Malaysian and Seoul philharmonics and a debut with the NHK Symphony Orchestra in Japan.
+Other guest appearances have included Cleveland Orchestra, New York and Royal Philharmonic, with return engagements to the BBC National Orchestra of Wales, BBC Philharmonic . . . , RTÉ National Symphony of Dublin, Ulster Orchestra, Dresden Philharmonic, and the symphonies of Cincinnati, Ottawa, Oregon, Houston, Indianapolis, and Pittsburgh.
+His European engagements have included the London Symphony, BBC Scottish Symphony, Orquesta Sinfónica de RTVE Madrid, Helsinki Philharmonic, Mariinsky Orchestra, Orchestre Philharmonique de Monte-Carlo, and Stuttgart Radio Symphony.
+In Asia, Maestro Francis has conducted the NHK Symphony, and has returned to Malaysia and Seoul philharmonics.

 News & Critical Acclaim